e-e-e/HOTLINE/readme.md

 A few pragmatic things to note:

 - call this number ( 02 85 990 669 ) and follow the prompts.
-- The recordings a limited to 2 minutes in length. ( This is a software limitation because I am auto transcribing all the messages.
+- The recordings are limited to 2 minutes in length. ( This is a software limitation because I am auto transcribing all the messages.
 The transcripts may be presented as a torrent of flowing info on the website, but I am not sure yet.
 Leaving options open. )
 - Silence at the start and end of messages is automatically clipped.
 - There is no limit on how many recordings you can make - but they may not be played back consecutively.
 - if you hang up without saving the message, it will be automatically discarded.